-Title: H/501/5917 Preparing for an interview Level: 2 Credit Value: 1 GLH: 10 Learning Outcomes Assessment Criteria The learner will: The learner can: 1.
-Be able to anticipate key questions that they might be asked at the interview 1.1 Suggest key types of questions that an interviewer might ask 2.
-Be able to prepare answers to anticipated interview questions 2.1 Prepare appropriate answers to the key questions most likely to be asked by an interviewer 3.
-Know how to use information about the job/course to identify questions to ask the interviewer 3.1 Find out key information about the employer/organisation/course and explain why it is useful for the interview 3.2 Identify what information they do not have about the job/placement/course which they could request at the interview Additional information 1.1 A minimum of 6 questions must be provided 2.1 A minimum of 6 answers must be provided Unit aim (s) This unit focuses on the role of the learner in correctly anticipating and preparing key information, questions and answers for a potential interview.
-Assessment requirements This unit is assessed through portfolio of evidence.
+Title: H/501/5917 Preparing for an interview Level: 2 Credit Value: 1 GLH: 10 Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to anticipate key questions that they might be asked at the interview Suggest key types of questions that an interviewer might ask Be able to prepare answers to anticipated interview questions Prepare appropriate answers to the key questions most likely to be asked by an interviewer Know how to use information about the job/course to identify questions to ask the interviewer 3.1 Find out key information about the employer/organisation/course and explain why it is useful for the interview 3.2 Identify what information they do not have about the job/placement/course which they could request at the interview Additional information Unit aim (s) This unit focuses on the role of the learner in correctly anticipating and preparing key information, questions and answers for a potential interview.

-Title: J/501/5893 Applying for a job Level: 2 Credit Value: 1 GLH: 10 Learning Outcomes Assessment Criteria The learner will: The learner can: 1.
-Be able to access different methods of applying for a job 1.1 Investigate different methods of applying for a job 2.
-Be able to prepare a job application 2.1 Collate the appropriate information for a job application 2.2 Prepare a thorough job application 3.
-Be able to present the job application appropriately 3.1 Select and use the conventions, formats and styles of presenting job applications appropriately 4.
-Be able to reflect on the appropriateness of the job application 4.1 Evaluate the suitability of the style and information in the job application in relation to its intended audience Additional information 1.1 At least 3 different methods of applying for a job must be provided Unit aim (s) This unit aims to equip learners with the skills to access and respond to different types of job application opportunities.
+Title: J/501/5893 Applying for a job Level: 2 Credit Value: 1 GLH: 10 Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to access different methods of applying for a job Investigate different methods of applying for a job 2.
+Be able to prepare a job application 2.1 Collate the appropriate information for a job application2.2 Prepare a thorough job application Be able to present the job application appropriately 3.1 Select and use the conventions, formats and styles of presenting job applications appropriately Be able to reflect on the appropriateness of the job application 4.1 Evaluate the suitability of the style and information in the job application in relation to its intended audience Additional information Unit aim (s) This unit aims to equip learners with the skills to access and respond to different types of job application opportunities.
 Learners will gain an understanding of how to present a job application in an appropriate way.
-Assessment requirements This unit is assessed through portfolio of evidence.

-Title: J/618/3737 Effective skills, qualities and attitudes for learning and work Level: 2 Credit Value: 3 GLH: 22 Learning Outcomes Assessment Criteria The learner will: The learner can: 1.
-Understand a range of positive qualities, attitudes and behaviours for learning and work 1.1 Explain the importance of positive qualities, attitudes and behaviours for employment 1.2 Describe appropriate codes of conduct 1.3 Describe the importance of: adaptability and flexibility motivation enthusiasm commitment professionalism 1.4 Reflect on their positive qualities , attitudes and behaviours for learning and work 2.
-Understand why effective communication is important 2.1 Explain the importance of effective verbal and non-verbal communication 2.2 Describe how to communicate effectively face-to-face with colleagues or customers 2.3 Describe how to communicate effectively with colleagues or customers who are not present 2.4 Explain ideas using technical language where appropriate 2.5 Give examples of different forms of written communication and when they are used 2.6 Describe the possible impact of inappropriate use of social network sites
+Title: J/618/3737 Effective skills, qualities and attitudes for learning and work Level: 2 Credit Value: 3 GLH: 22 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand a range of positive qualities, attitudes and behaviours for learning and work 1.1 Explain the importance of positive qualities, attitudes and behaviours for employment 1.2 Describe appropriate codes of conduct 1.3 Describe the importance of: adaptability and flexibility motivation enthusiasm commitment professionalism 1.4 Reflect on their positive qualities, attitudes and behaviours for learning and work 2.
+Understand why effective communication is important 2.1 Explain the importance of effective verbal and non-verbal communication 2.2 Describe how to communicate effectively face-to-face with colleagues or customers 2.3 Describe how to communicate effectively with colleagues or customers who are not present 2.4 Explain ideas using technical language where appropriate 2.5 Give examples of different forms of written communication and when they are used 2.6 Describe the possible impact of inappropriate use of social network sites 3.
+Be able to work effectively 3.1 Identify the tasks that need to be done and the deadlines 3.2 Produce a plan for the working day 3.3 Work safely following health and safety guidelines 3.4 Carry out multiple tasks or projects 3.5 Complete tasks to required standard and deadlines 3.6 Reflect on their work and identify ways of working more effectively Additional information

-3. Be able to work effectively 3.1 Identify the tasks that need to be done and the deadlines 3.2 Produce a plan for the working day 3.3 Work safely following health and safety guidelines 3.4 Carry out multiple tasks or projects 3.5 Complete tasks to required standard and deadlines 3.6 Reflect on their work and identify ways of working more effectively Additional information 1.4 A minimum of 3 positive qualities, attitudes and behaviours must be provided 2.5 A minimum of 3 different forms of written communication must be provided Unit aim (s) The aim of this unit is to help the learner to be able to demonstrate positive qualities, attitudes and behaviours for learning and work, and to communicate and work effectively.
-Assessment requirements This unit is assessed through portfolio of evidence.
+The aim of this unit is to help the learner to be able to demonstrate positive qualities, attitudes and behaviours for learning and work, and to communicate and work effectively.